mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 ## The .maxadmin file

 MaxAdmin supports a mechanism to set defaults for all the command line switches via a file in the home directory of the user.
 If a file named .maxadmin exists it will be read and parameters set according to the lies in this files.
 The parameters that can be set are hostname, port, user and passwd.
-An Example of a .maxadmin file that will alter the default password and user name arguments would be
+An example of a .maxadmin file that will alter the default password and user name arguments would be

     user=mark
     passwd=max5cal3